Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 - Sleep disturbance

 The onset and course of PTSD is unpredictable, and the severity and timing of symptoms are different for each individual.
 Symptoms may appear immediately but generally present themselves within the first three months following exposure to trauma.
 There may, however, be a delay of months or even years before criteria are met for the establishment of a PTSD diagnosis.
-This is known as “delayed expression” (APA, 2013a).

-Alex Moore was brought to the emergency department (ED) by his sister.
+Alex Moore, age 29, was brought to the emergency department (ED) by his sister.
 She awoke in the night and found him writing a suicide note at the kitchen table.
 The smell of alcohol was on his breath, and there were bottles of both pain and sleeping pills beside him.
 Five weeks earlier, Alex had left his wife in Texas and driven to his sister’s home in California.
 Three weeks after that he got drunk, wrecked his truck, and became dependent on his sister for transportation.
 When she confronted him at the kitchen table, he said, “I’m no damn good to anyone.
 You’ll all be better off without me.”
 After much pleading, his sister talked Alex into going with her to the local hospital’s ED.

 In the hospital Alex was passive, withdrawn, and irritable.
 He sat stone-faced in group meetings, refusing to participate.
 He was easily startled by sounds, avoided news programs and movies containing violence, and wandered around the ward checking doors and windows.

-IMPACT OF PTSD
+IMPACTS OF PTSD ON FAMILY

 - Sympathy.
 Family members may feel sorry for the person, which can be helpful initially.
 It can have a negative effect, however, when it leads to low expectations of the sufferer, eroding his or her confidence in the ability to recover from the trauma.

 - Depression.
 Changes in how the family functions because of the effects of PTSD symptoms on the sufferer can lead to feelings of pain or loss, increasing the risk for the development of depression.
+If PTSD lasts for a long time, family members may lose hope that the family will ever be “back to normal.”

 - Fear and worry.
 When a PTSD sufferer is worried, fearful, and preoccupied with trying to feel safe, it can make others in the family feel unsafe also.
 Fear is also experienced when the PTSD sufferer is angry or aggressive.